chazzox/revision/src/content/moduleCollection/cs2860/trees-and-graphs.md

 -   Each connectivity component represents a set of vertices that are all reachable from each other, but not from any vertex in another component.
 -   It is not possible to add any more vertices or edges to the subgraph without disconnecting it from the rest of the graph.
-I have no clue what this means ngl

 ![subgraph](/subgraph.jpg)